-The digital NH Snowmobile Trail Map is officially available!
-There are two interactive versions, the website map and the mobile app.
+The digital NH Snowmobile Trail Map is officially available in two interactive versions, the online website map and the mobile app.

 Online NH Snowmobile Trail Map